EricThomson/pandastim/readme.md

 To test the installation, check out the list of examples in [examples/examples_readme.md](examples/examples_readme.md), and run those that strike your fancy.
 For instance, `examples/drifting_fullfield_sin.py`

 ### To do (short term)
-- Refactor working/drifting sinusoid
+- Refactor drifting_sin_exp2
-  - Incorporate ability to plot step function
-  - Finish basic experiment and make sure logic is clear
+  - Redo basic experiment with new experiment_structure input.
+  - To add:
+    - Note
   - Add ability to save
+  - make step plot of events a function
   - Expand to general drifting full field experiment/import to repo.
 - Next steps with experiments
   - Expand to generic experiment class (inc: binocular etc)